veryalien/mycobit/README.md

 # Example Program - binary counter

-Here's a very simple little example program just to give you a taste of programming mycobit with a bit of action.
+Here's a very simple little example program just to give you a taste of programming mycobit with a bit more action.
 It will show a little binary counter on the top row of the display.

 Enter the following sequence of binary nibble values in the editor: